 Meet Our 2013 Graduates

-Seven graduates were selected into the 2013 Graduate Program.
+Seven graduates completed the 2013 Graduate Program.
 The successful graduates were:

 Kathryn completed a Bachelor of Science in Earth Science and Chemistry and her Honours and PhD studies at the University of Queensland.
-Kathryn’s research focussed on developing new methods for dating volcanic and weathering processes.
-Her first rotation in the graduate program is looking at ways to using GIS tools to develop a multi-hazard risk assessment for the Asia-Pacific Region.
+Kathryn's research focussed on developing new methods for dating volcanic and weathering processes.
+Her first rotation is looking at ways to using GIS tools to develop a multi-hazard risk assessment for the Asia-Pacific Region.

 Millie was born and bred in the Top End and braved the cold temperatures of Adelaide to complete a Bachelor of Science with Honours in geophysics.
 Her Honours research focused on using geophysics to help assess the geometry of geological basins.
 During Millie's graduate rotations, she hopes to find out how geophysics can be applied to a range of research topics.

 Sarlae grew up on beautiful Norfolk Island.
-She completed a Bachelor of Science majoring in Chemistry and Geology at the Australian National University, with Honours specialising in Metamorphic Petrology.
+She completed a Bachelor of Science majoring in Chemistry and Geology at the ANU, with Honours specialising in Metamorphic Petrology.
 Sarlae's PhD focused on peridotite-cored basalt bombs erupted from three volcanic arcs in the Western Pacific.
-Her first graduate rotation is using remote sensing techniques to monitor surface deformation caused by magma intrusion beneath volcanoes.
+Her first rotation is using remote sensing techniques to monitor surface deformation caused by magma intrusion beneath volcanoes.